MichielvdVelde/signal-fire/README.md

 #### Communicating with the server

+**Smart move:** You can use [the signal-fire client](https://github.com/MichielvdVelde/signal-fire-client) as an easy to use client which abstracts away the specifics of communicating with signal-fire and the WebRTC set-up and handling.

+Using the client is by no means a prerequisite; you can use the standard WebSocket as well.

 To keep everything as simple as possible, the message format of choice is JSON.
 On the client side you can use **WebSocket** to connect to the server: